 Course options Sandringham College offers two certificates - the Victorian Certificate of Education (VCE) and the Victorian Certificate of Education Vocational Major as well as access to Vocational Education and Training (VET) courses. - The VCE is a nationally recognised certificate awarded to students who satisfactorily complete Years 11 and 12 of secondary schooling.
 It provides pathways to further training or work and is the most commonly accepted way to gain entry to tertiary study. - The VCE Vocational Major focuses on applied learning and develops knowledge and skills that will prepare students for further tertiary study (TAFE), an apprenticeship, training and employment.
-VET is nationally recognised industry-based training that provides credit to the VCE or VCAL.
-VET courses may form part of the VCE, and VCAL students are required to undertake one VET course.
-Senior Secondary Certificate Reform: Commencing 2023 Victoria is moving to a new integrated senior secondary certificate that will bring together our two senior secondary certificates, the VCE and Victorian Certificate of Applied Learning (VCAL).
+VET is nationally recognised industry-based training that provides credit to the VCE or VM.
+VET courses may form part of the VCE, and VM students are required to undertake one VET course.
+Senior Secondary Certificate Reform: Commencing 2024 Victoria is moving to a new integrated senior secondary certificate that will bring together our two senior secondary certificates, the VCE and Victorian Certificate of Applied Learning (VCAL).
 This will give all students the learning opportunities to develop the skills and capabilities needed to succeed in further education, work and life.

-In 2023 Sandringham College will offer the new VCE Vocational Major and Victorian Pathways Certificate for all Year 11 students.
-Students in Year 12 will continue with VCAL certificate completing their 2 years of VCAL at Sandringham College.
-From 2023, enrolment options for Year 11 and 12 students will include: - the Victorian Certificate of Education (VCE) Vocational Major - the Victorian Pathways Certificate (VPC).
+In 2023 Sandringham College offered the new VCE Vocational Major and Victorian Pathways Certificate for all Year 11 students.
+From 2024, enrolment options for Year 11 and 12 students will include: - the Victorian Certificate of Education (VCE) Vocational Major - the Victorian Pathways Certificate (VPC).

 A fully integrated VCE will be implemented from 2025.

 Enrolment options